KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 #### What Experience Do I Need Before I Show Up?

-1+ years of full-time programming experience.
+Previous programming experience is necessary.

-You should have some experience with the following technologies:
+You should also have some experience with the following technologies:

 - Terminal
 - Git